OK2Ask - Frequently Asked Questions

 May I attend the sessions with a friend?

 Yes!
-Many teachers find it works best to have a study buddy.
+Many teachers find it works best to have a study buddy, but you must each log in separately, with each person using their own computer.
 The best part is that we will not be able to hear you talking amongst yourselves.
-Remember to stay on task...
-If you both need certificates, be sure to tell us that at the BEGINNING of the session.
+Remember to stay on task.

 Why do I have to pre-register?